WailSaleh/Wail_Saleh/README.md

 💼 **MBA in Financial Economics**

 ### 🔍 About Me
-With a foundation in Engineering and Economics, I bring a unique analytical perspective to data-driven projects.
-My journey began with solving several communication systems, then transitioned to economic analysis during my MBA.
+With a foundation in Engineering and Business, I bring a unique analytical perspective to data-driven projects.
+I got into data analysis to drive operational efficiency and transform data into actionable strategies.
+Over the last 9 years, I have leveraged my expertise to deliver measurable results, foster collaboration, and enhance organizational performance.

 I completed a 7-month Data Analysis Bootcamp, where I honed my skills in Python, data visualization, and storytelling with data.

 ### 🛠️ Skills